Westmount, Saskatoon: Government and politics

 Westmount exists within the federal electoral district of Saskatoon West.
-It is currently represented by Sheri Benson of the New Democratic Party, first elected in 2015.
+It is currently represented in the House of Commons by Brad Redekopp of the Conservative Party of Canada.
+He assumed office in 2019.

 Provincially, the area is within the constituency of Saskatoon Centre.
-It is currently represented by David Forbes of the Saskatchewan New Democratic Party, first elected in 2001.
+It is currently represented by Betty Nippi-Albright of the Saskatchewan New Democratic Party, elected in October 2024.

-In Saskatoon's non-partisan municipal politics, Westmount lies within ward 2.
-It is currently represented by Hilary Gough, first elected in 2016.
+Municipally, Westmount exists within Ward 2, and is represented by City Councillor Senos Timon.
+He was elected in Saskatoon's most recent mayoral election on 13 November 2024.